African Food and Art

 Eat African Food Together and Connect

 Eating together with others is a great way to connect with them.
-Food is an important part of every culture and can tell us about the history, geography, climate, and traditions of the people who make it.
+Food is an important part of every culture, telling us about the people's history, geography, climate, and traditions.
 Sharing a meal is a way to be friendly and respectful to others.
 Trying African food is a good way to learn about new people and cultures.

 Comments